TaiTair/comfyui-simswap/README.md

 Download the arcface model from here and place it under comfyui/models/simswap: https://github.com/neuralchen/SimSwap/blob/main/docs/guidance/preparation.md
 Download the mask from here and place it under comfyui/models/simswap: https://github.com/zllrunning/face-makeup.PyTorch/blob/master/cp/79999_iter.pth
 Download the 512 Net_G model from here and place it under comfyui/models/simswap: https://github.com/neuralchen/SimSwap/releases/download/512_beta/512.zip
 ^ It should look like comfyui/models/simswap/512/550000_net_G.pth

-Download the insightface models from here and place them under comfyui/models/simswap: https://sh23tw.dm.files.1drv.com/y4mmGiIkNVigkSwOKDcV3nwMJulRGhbtHdkheehR5TArc52UjudUYNXAEvKCii2O5LAmzGCGK6IfleocxuDeoKxDZkNzDRSt4ZUlEt8GlSOpCXAFEkBwaZimtWGDRbpIGpb_pz9Nq5jATBQpezBS
+Edit: I just noticed the insightface model link was broken so I replaced it.
-^ It should look like comfyui/models/simswap/antelope/...
+Download the insightface models from here: https://huggingface.co/immich-app/antelopev2/tree/main You need to rename them both and place them in comfyui/models/simswap/antelope The recognition model should be named glintr100.onnx The detection model should be named scrfd_10g_bnkps.onnx

 ## Test